mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

 ---ETERNAL---
 To find available scopes and levels:
-For scopes, send a GET request to <host>/api/carbon/scope The API will return a list of scopes in message form, eg {"message":["Scope 1", "Scope 2"]}
+For scopes, send a GET request to <host>/api/carbon/scope The API will return a list of scopes in category form, eg {"subcategories":["Scope 1", "Scope 2"], "id":0}

 To find levels, send post request to the same address with information down to the level you are looking for
-eg: {"scope":"Scope 3","level1":"Food", "level2":"Meat"} would return a list of available level 3 categories for that path The API will again return this as a list of results in message form
+eg: {"scope":"Scope 3","level1":"Food", "level2":"Meat"} would return a list of available level 3 categories for that path The API will again return this as a list of results in category form, if there is only one entry matching the given path, the subcategories field will return empty and the id field will contain the id of the item
+Note: for now null fields are denoted with "x" in the database, this will be updated later in development, but currently, a sample return for a single entry would be {"subcategories":["x"],"id":5829}
+The API will als return an id number if no other entries exist at any level, this is simply because data is missing - eg sending a request of Scope 3, Food, Meat, Game, would give a return of {"subcategoreis":["birds"],"id":5829}